CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ## Scraping indeed.com

-First I needed to decide what I wanted to scrape, my personal focus is on Data analysis and data science.
-I decided to scrape new jobs post in the last week.
-With this in hand I created a base URL as shown below.
+First I needed to decide what I wanted to scrape, my personal focus is on data so for this I will search 'Data analysis' and 'data science'.
+I decided to scrape new jobs posted in the last week.
+With this in hand I created a base URL as shown below and concatenated other search strings for job, location and timeframe.

 ```python
 job = "data+science+analyst"